porscheofficial/speed-estimation-traffic-monitoring/README.md

 > sudo apt install ffmpeg
 ```
 4. `cd scripts/`
 5. Run `/bin/bash customize_pixelformer.sh`.
-With this command the pixelformer repository will be cloned and customized so that everything works smoothly.
+With this command the pixelformer repository will be cloned into the correct folder hierarchy and for this use case customized.
-6. If you want to clean up the customization, run `/bin/bash cleanup.sh`.
-This step is not manditory.
+6. If you want to clean up the customization scripts used in step 5, run `/bin/bash cleanup.sh`.
+This step is not mandatory.
 7. Download the weights for the depth map from
    here: https://drive.google.com/file/d/1s7AdfwrV_6-svzfntBJih011u2IGkjf4/view?usp=share_link
-8. Place the weights in that folder: `speed_estimation/modules/depth_map/Pixelformer/pretrained`
+8. Place the weights in that folder: `speed_estimation/modules/depth_map/PixelFormer/pretrained`
 9. Update the paths in `speed_estimation/paths.py`

 ### Docker Setup